jzfeathe/project-3/lifestyle.md

 # Summarizations

+Now that we have the data read in, what do we do with it?
+We should perform an exploratory data analysis to get an idea of what we’re working with and give some summarizations in the form of tables and plots.

+## Correlation

-Once the dataset is read in, a good way to start is by checking how strongly all variables are correlated to the response variable of interest.
+A good way to start is by checking how strongly all variables are correlated to the response variable of interest.
 This is the beginning of the variable selection process.
 Since we are interested in predicting `shares`, I created a correlation matrix using the `cor` function and sorted the absolute values of the output to get a convenient tibble of descending correlation values; this was originally done using the `tech` data channel to set the ground work.
 I decided to choose the 9 variables with the highest correlation with `shares`.

 ``` r
 dataCor <- cor(data$shares, data) %>%